LeoYulinLi/RestaurantRoulette/readme.md

 # RestaurantRoulette

-A web application is here solving for "what should we eat for today?" base on login user's current location and different preference crities, returning a list of potenital local food restaurnts that best matches user input, and saving user's accepted restaurant to the profile.
+A web application is here solving for "what should we eat for today?" base on login user's current location and different preference criteria, returning a list of potenital local food restaurnts that best matches user input, and saving user's accepted restaurant to the profile.

 [Wiki](https://github.com/LeoYulinLi/RestaurantRoulette/wiki) | [Live Demo](https://rrc-app.herokuapp.com/)